darwineee/CP-Config/README.md

 # How to use?
 Vim/Neovim editor + (C++) + Competitive programming/Leetcode.

-Firstly, put vimrc file to the home folder (~) then change the name to .vimrc
+- Put .vimrc file to the home folder (~)
-## Vim
-- Copy the template files to ~/.vim/templates/
+- Now you can directly create .cpp file inside folder algo and start coding.

 ## Neovim
 - Create a symlink (named init.vim) of .vimrc and put it to ~/.config/nvim
-- Copy the template files to ~/.config/nvim/templates